 Supplier visits and meetings

-To understand the actual issues identified in the 2022 human rights web survey (targeting Komatsu Group and partner companies (suppliers)), we visited five partner companies (suppliers) in Japan in March 2024 and exchanged views with their representatives and staff.
-Currently, Komatsu is working on establishing human rights requirements.
+To understand the actual issues identified in the FY2022 human rights web survey (targeting Komatsu Group and Midori-kai suppliers), we visited five suppliers in Japan in March 2024 and exchanged views with their representatives and staff.
+Komatsu has been working on establishing human rights requirements.
 We aim to set more specific and effective requirements based on the feedback received during these visits, which will serve as the future due diligence evaluation criteria.

 Screening